adatalab/colorhunt/README.md

 # colorhunt
-The package scraping the color code from https://dribbble.com/, then generate the palette for 'ggplot2'.
+The package hunt (scraping) the color code from https://dribbble.com/, then generate the color palette.

 ## Installation
 ```
+# install.packages("remotes")
 remotes::install_github("adatalab/colorhunt")
 ```

 ## Usage
-### First Step
+### First step
 Find the **COLOR INSIGHT** for your plot at https://dribbble.com/.
-For example, I found the `iris` images at https://dribbble.com/shots/6393225-Iris
+For example, I found the `iris` images at https://dribbble.com/shots/6393225-Iris.

 ![](dribbble.png)